-I am an Assistant Professor of Economics at UNC Chapel Hill since 2017.
+I have been an Assistant Professor of Economics at UNC Chapel Hill since 2017.
 I am a macroeconomist interested in search and matching and its applications to labor market dynamics, monetary theory, and asset markets.

 My recent research has focused on the quantitative analysis of unemployment dynamics in the US, with a particular emphasis on the role unemployment insurance has played, and the implications for optimal policy.